 The Comprehensive Dental Care Routine

 As you age, habits like brushing and flossing become so second nature that you barely think about the act itself—it’s just part of your daily dental care routine.
 Sometimes when habits become so routine, it’s easy to just go through the motions and miss important aspects of the habit.
 Friendly reminders on proper dental care techniques can help get you get back to the basics and ensure you are not just “going through the motions.”
-Optimal dental care begins with thorough twice-daily brushing, once-daily flossing, and continues with healthy habits like a balanced diet and routine visits to an affordable dentist in Baltimore.
+Optimal dental care begins with thorough twice-daily brushing, once-daily flossing, and continues with healthy habits like a balanced diet and routine visits to an affordable dentist in The Village of Cross Keys.
 Use this guide as your reminder for a comprehensive dental care routine.

 The following techniques are recommended by the American Dental Association (ADA) to maximize your dental care regimen and oral health outcomes: